mischegoss/covid-visualizer/README.md

   * __Browser-Level APIs__ are built into the browser and allow us to implement complex functionality easily.
 We will use the Fetch API's `fetch()` method to retrieve our data.
 We will also use the Web API methods `body.json()` and `document.getElementById()` to parse the data and select the HTML element we want to update.

-  * __Third-Party APIs__ are developed by a third-party source and can be used to access functionality or data.
+  * __Third-Party APIs__ are developed by a third-party source and can be used to access functionality or data from another source.
 We will access COVID-19 data from the [COVID Tracking Project API](https://covidtracking.com/data/api).

 ## Using the COVID Tracking Project API

 To interact with a third-party API, it is important to look [directly at the docs](https://covidtracking.com/data/api).

 The COVID Tracking Project API does not require a key.
-Instead, we can fetch data directly using the URL provided.
+Instead, we can fetch data directly using the URL provided to retrieve the current data.

   ```md
   https://api.covidtracking.com/v1/us/current.json